reidrac/c64-pixel-tools/README.md

 ## img2tileset

-This tools takes an indexed PNG image and encodes it as a valid 4x8 multicolor tileset (charset).
+This tool takes an indexed PNG image and encodes it as a valid 4x8 multicolor tileset (charset).

 The shared colors must be provided as a colon-separated list (eg. 0:1:12).
 The